leonsilicon/monkeytalk/README.md

 # Discord bot

-On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign optional roles based on typing performance and challenge completion.
+On the [Monkeytalk Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign optional roles based on typing performance and challenge completion.
 You can find its code over at https://github.com/monkeytypegame/monkeytype-bot.

 # Bug report or Feature request